 Te eaching and Learning Tools for the Classroom 97 36.
 Build Bridges, Not Walls: 97 Exercises in Human Rights, Multicultural Understanding and Peaceful Conflict Resolution 99 37.
-Children's Rights and Lives - Coincidences at Play: A Teaching Kit 101 38.
-COMPASS for Schools - Austria 103 39.
-Confronting Injustice: Investigating and Addressing Youth-Related Injustices in the School and Community 105 40.
+Children's Rights and Lives - Coincidences at Play: A Teaching Kit 101 COMPASS for Schools - Austria 103 Confronting Injustice: Investigating and Addressing Youth-Related Injustices in the School and Community 105 40.
 Crimes of War - What the Public Should Know: Educator's Guide 107 41.
-Czechkid: An Online Resource for Multicultural Education 109 Diversity Toolkit: A Web-Based Resource Portal 110 Education for Development: A Training Manual 111 Energy of a Nation: Immigrants in America - Resources for Learning about Immigration 113 EUROSCHOOLS2008: Promoting Intercultural Understanding through Sports 115 Film Companion Curriculum Guides 117 Free2choose: Video Clips for Discussing Freedom Rights 119 Guidelines of Human Rights Activities for Youth Organizations 121 Hands Across the Campus: A Values Curriculum and Youth Leadership Programme 123 Human Rights Education Resource Package for Secondary Schools 125 Human Rights for All!
-Human Rights Monitoring and Reporting 11 Secreting for Extra Counicylor Training 127 Human Rights Monitoring and Reporting: 11 Scenarios for Extra-Curricular Training Human Rights.
+Czechkid: An Online Resource for Multicultural Education 109 42.
+Diversity Toolkit: A Web-Based Resource Portal 110 43.
+Education for Development: A Training Manual 111 Energy of a Nation: Immigrants in America - Resources for Learning about Immigration 113 EUROSCHOOLS2008: Promoting Intercultural Understanding through Sports 115 Film Companion Curriculum Guides 117 Free2choose: Video Clips for Discussing Freedom Rights 119 Guidelines of Human Rights Activities for Youth Organizations 121 Hands Across the Campus: A Values Curriculum and Youth Leadership Programme 123 Human Rights Education Resource Package for Secondary Schools 125 Human Rights for All!
+Human Rights Monitoring and Reporting 11 Separation for Entry Commission Training 127 Human Rights Monitoring and Reporting: 11 Scenarios for Extra-Curricular Training Human Rights.
 YES!
-A Manual for Action and Advocacy on the Rights of Persons 129 55. with Disabilities 131 54 "I Have the Right to Know My Rights" Course: Curriculum and Learning Materials 133 "Individual & Society": A Manual for Secondary School Teachers 135 Introducing Human Rights: A Course for Secondary Schools 137 Junior Voting: A Simulated Election Activity 139 Law and Human Rights Education 141 "Law In Everyday Life": A Law-Related Education Course and Resource 143 Life-Link Peace Education Programme: Action Projects 145 Lift Off: A Cross-Border Primary Human Rights Education Initiative 147 62.
+A Manual for Action and Advocacy on the Rights of Persons 129 55. with Disabilities 131 54 "I Have the Right to Know My Rights" Course: Curriculum and Learning Materials 133 "Individual & Society": A Manual for Secondary School Teachers 135 Introducing Human Rights: A Course for Secondary Schools 137 Junior Voting: A Simulated Election Activity 139 Law and Human Rights Education 141 "Law In Everyday Life": A Law-Related Education Course and Resource 143 Life-Link Peace Education Programme: Action Projects 145 61.
+Lift Off: A Cross-Border Primary Human Rights Education Initiative 147 62.
 Meet the World of Islam: Educational Workshops 149 63.
-"Mind Prejudice": Tolerance Education Course for Russian Schools 151 64.
-My Rights: Children's Rights Education Project 153 65.
-One World in Schools: Human Rights Documentary Films 155 Online Module: Transitional Justice - Reconstructing Self and Society 157 67.
-Play it Fair!: A Human Rights Education Toolkit for Primary School Children in Non-formal Settings 159 Preserving Human Rights: A Year-Long Human Rights Education Course 161 Retelling of History - Alternative History Textbook 163 Shared Rights - From Human Rights to Children's Rights: An Online Library 165 Street Law: A Course in Practical Law 167 The Art of Living in Peace with Oneself, Others, and Nature: A Violence-Reduction Programme 169 The Big Myth: An Animated CD-ROM and Website on World Religions and Ancient Cultures The Great Game of Equal Opportunities: Group Activities for Promoting Inclusiveness and 171 7- Non-Discrimination 173 The Human Rights Education Handbook: Effective Practices for Learning, Action and Change 174 The Children's Tolerance Education Project (CTEP) This is My Homes A Web Regard Toolkit for Hyman Pickts Education 176 77.
-78 This is My Home: A Web-Based Toolkit for Human Rights Education Together Against Poverty - Friendship Overcomes Exclusion 178 Understanding and Teaching Human Rights: Teachers' In-Service Training 180 182 thers' Resources 184
+"Mind Prejudice": Tolerance Education Course for Russian Schools 151 My Rights: Children's Rights Education Project 153 One World in Schools: Human Rights Documentary Films 155 Online Module: Transitional Justice - Reconstructing Self and Society 157 67.
+Play it Fair!: A Human Rights Education Toolkit for Primary School Children in Non-formal Settings 159 Preserving Human Rights: A Year-Long Human Rights Education Course 161 Retelling of History - Alternative History Textbook 163 Shared Rights - From Human Rights to Children's Rights: An Online Library 165 Street Law: A Course in Practical Law The Art of Living in Passes with Operal Others and Nature: A Violence Peduction Programme 167 The Art of Living in Peace with Oneself, Others, and Nature: A Violence-Reduction Programme The Big Myth: An Animated CD-ROM and Website on World Religions and Ancient Cultures 169 171 The Great Game of Equal Opportunities: Group Activities for Promoting Inclusiveness and Non-Discrimination 173 75 The Human Rights Education Handbook: Effective Practices for Learning, Action and Change 174 The Children's Tolerance Education Project (CTEP) 176 This is My Home: A Web-Based Toolkit for Human Rights Education 178 Together Against Poverty - Friendship Overcomes Exclusion 180 Understanding and Teaching Human Rights: Teachers' In-Service Training 182 rtners' Resources 184